 I’m the Educational Evangelist here at Makematic.
-At the moment, I’m kicking off some new projects off, liaising with clients to make sure we know what they want to get across in the videos, and I work most closely with the script editor and producers.
+At the moment I’m kicking off some new projects and liaising with clients to ensure we know what they want to convey in their videos.
+I also work closely with our talented script editors and producers.

-I was studious as a kid.
-A bit of a nerd – but also the life of the party.
-I was always talking with people and had lots of friends.
-I’m the eldest of three and I find that parents are often harder on their eldest, so I was always a responsible, hard-working kid.
+I was studious as a kid—a bit of a nerd—but still the life of the party!
+I loved talking with people and had lots of friends.
+I’m the eldest of three (and with parents often being harder on their eldest), I was always a responsible, hard-working kid.

-I grew up in Melbourne, right on the beach, which was great.
+I was lucky to grow up in Melbourne, Australia right on the beach.
 I went to school around the corner, so I was able to come home at lunchtime and watch The Bold and Beautiful with my mum.
 It was pure cheese – melted cheese – and I loved it.

 We lived 15 minutes from the city, in a quintessential Australian suburb, and I was very lucky to grow up with the beach on my doorstep, but I didn’t surf.
 That was more of a Sydney kind of lifestyle, where the weather is better.